 After LeBron James' recruiting efforts, more than 10,000 volunteers have signed up to become poll workers

-More than 10,000 poll workers have been recruited by NBA superstar LeBron James' voting rights organization More Than A Vote, and the NAACP Legal Defense and Educational Fund (LDF), the non-profits announced in a press release Wednesday.
+More than 10,000 poll workers have been recruited by NBA superstar LeBron James' voting rights organization More Than A Vote, and the NAACP Legal Defense and Educational Fund (LDF), the non-profits announced Wednesday.
 Their campaign We Got Next officially launched less than two weeks ago.

 "We want more and we're going to continue to push and encourage people to sign up to be poll workers because it's fundamental to our democracy," Byrd-Chichester told CBS News.